Stop Overpaying: The Hidden "AI Tax" in Your Marketing Stack

 Audience Resolution tools fix this math.

-By identifying anonymous traffic, they attribute revenue that was previously invisible.
+By identifying anonymous traffic on a household level, they attribute revenue that was previously invisible to standard analytics tools.

 How to Negotiate or Switch